soon-teh/soon-teh.github.io/_posts/2023-06-07-intro-to-rustworkx.md

 <img class="mx-auto d-block mb-2 post-img" src="/assets/img/2023-06-07/mpl.png"><br>

-As readers may noticed, using Matplotlib to visualize complex graphs can be quite cluttered.
+As readers may notice, using Matplotlib to visualize complex graphs can be quite cluttered.
 Instead, using an alternative method `graphviz_draw` with Graphviz to render the graph can improve the clarity and visibility of the components.
 [Graphviz](https://graphviz.org) is a dedicated graph visualization software that supports detailed customization of graph styling.

 ```python
 graphviz_draw(g, method='neato')